-- 33. Only Registered Representatives, or, with permission of the Speaker/Chairperson(s), their designated spokesperson may address the Assembly. - 34.
-A person who seeks to address the Assembly shall electronically signal their desire to take the floor and use the electronic platform when recognized by the Speaker/Chairperson. - 35.
-No person shall address the Assembly unless first recognized by the Speaker/Chairperson(s). - 36.
-A person must identify themselves and their member First Nation before addressing the Assembly. - 37.
+- 42. Only Registered Representatives, or, with permission of the Speaker/Chairperson(s), their designated spokesperson may address the Assembly. - 43.
+A person who seeks to address the Assembly shall rise and use a microphone when provided. - 44.
+No person shall address the Assembly unless first recognized by the Speaker/Chairperson(s). - 45.
+A person must identify themselves and their member First Nation before addressing the Assembly. - 46.
 A Registered Representative or, at the discretion of the Speaker/ Chairperson(s), their designated spokesperson may speak to the issue under debate.
-Where a designated spokesperson speaks on behalf of a Registered Representative, they shall conform to the rules of debate of the Assembly and the Registered Representative shall forfeit their right to be heard on the same matter during the debate on that issue unless otherwise permitted by the Speaker/Chairperson(s).

-38. Unless the Speaker/Chairperson(s) indicates otherwise, a Registered Representative may speak for up to five minutes when introducing an issue, and subsequent Registered Representatives or their designate may speak to the issue for no longer than three minutes.
+Where a designated spokesperson speaks on behalf of a Registered Representative, they shall conform to the rules of debate of the Assembly and the Registered Representative shall forfeit their right to be heard on the same matter during the debate on that issue unless otherwise permitted by the Speaker/Chairperson(s). - 47.
+Unless the Speaker/Chairperson(s) indicates otherwise, a Registered Representative may speak for up to five minutes when introducing an issue, and subsequent Registered Representatives or their designate may speak to the issue for no longer than three minutes.
 Following debate on the issue, the Registered Representative who introduced the issue may re-address the issue for three minutes.
-Limitations on presentations will be strictly enforced, and interventions will be monitored through a warning system that ends with the muting of the electronic platform.
+Limitations on presentations will be strictly enforced and interventions from the floor will be monitored through a warning system that ends with the microphone termination.